motte/labby/README.md

 ## TODOs

-* Check limits based on PSU model
+* Check limits based on power supply model
 * Clean up API
 * Add support for more operational status registers
 * Understand what foldback protection is and if we need it